elixir-cloud-aai/TESK/documentation/deployment.md

 `[tesk-end-point]/v1/tasks`

 This address offers a monitoring page for all the submitted tasks.
-When a task is successfully completed, the output will contain the task id from previous step together whit the string: `"state": "COMPLETE"`
+When a task is successfully completed, the output will contain the task id from previous step together with the string: `"state": "COMPLETE"`

 ```
 {